In what way full, differential and incremental backups differ from each other

 Description

-An incremental backup contains all changes that have been made since the latest incremental or full backup was created.
+An incremental backup contains all changes that have been made since the latest backup (full, differential or incremental).
 If one full backup and several incremental were created, all of these backups must be saved in the same folder so that you will be able to restore the data.
 If one of incremental backups or a full backup is deleted, there is no way to restore the set, since all backups are dependent on each other.

 A differential backup contains all changes that have been made after the full backup creation.
-To restore a differential backup, Acronis backup software must match the differential backup with the original full backup.
+You need access to the corresponding full backup to recover the data from a differential backup

 So, If your objective is to reduce backup size and backup time, then the best strategy would be to create incremental backups.
 On the other hand, if you want to increase backup reliability, by not having to rely on a chain of incremental backups, then differential backups would be the best solution.